|

 Well, the bottom line is to not

-expect a big
+expect a big improvement over the original

-the original tubes with the 4CX400A.
-From
+tubes with the 4CX400A.
+From what I could

-what I could see, you can get
+see, you can get maybe 25-50W more, so

-maybe 25-50W more, so 350-400W but the plate
+350-400W but the plate current is

-higher too.
-This shows an even less
+significantly higher too.
+This shows an even

-efficient configuration compared to
+less efficient configuration compared to the

-start with.
-The power supply
+with.
+The power supply is the main

-is the main limitation in trying to push
+limitation in trying to push more output.

-limited with the stock blower.
+Cooling is also limited with the stock

 While testing, I pushed the input power a